 Mattie is a transgender game designer, blogger, and software engineer from Springfield, IL

 These are not your Hollywood hackers.
-Real hacking is done heads down at a computer, writing code, penetration and quality assurance testing, building applications to aid research, and maintaining computer hardware.
+Real hacking is done heads down at a computer, writing code, building applications to aid research, and maintaining computer hardware.
 White Hat does its best to simulate the real world of hacking and computer development in a way that anyone can understand and play, without having to know the intricacies of computer hacking.

 White hats are hackers that aren’t malicious in their hacking.
 If they find vulnerabilities in someone’s code, they report it, often doing so for monetary rewards, rather than exploiting it to do damage.
 Black hats, by comparison, exploit vulnerabilities maliciously and use them for personal gain.
 The term comes from old wild west movies where the heroes wear white hats, and the villains wear black.